SebastianPost96/ngx-simple-signal/projects/ngx-simple-signal/README.md

 # ngx-simple-signal

-Angular 16+ signals as property accessors.
+Angular 16+ Signals as property accessors.
 Enables usage with component inputs and template-driven forms.

 ## Usage

-Import the `SimpleSignal` decorator from the library and use it on a property the same way you would create a regular signal.
+Import the `SimpleSignal` decorator from the library and use it on a property the same way you would create a regular Signal.
 This allows it to be used like a class property while keeping it's reactive functionalities.

 ```ts
 import { SimpleSignal } from "ngx-simple-signal";